simphotonics/generic_enum/README.md

        // ValueGenerator
        // **************************************************************************

-       /// Extension providing the getter `stringValue`.
+       /// Extension on `ComplexConstant` providing value-getters.
-       extension ComplexConstantStringValue on ComplexConstant {
+       extension ComplexConstantValue on ComplexConstant {
          /// Returns the mapped Complex value of
          /// an instance of `ComplexConstant`.
          Complex get value => const <ComplexConstant, Complex>{